 China (CARTIFAN-1) and a Phase 1b/2 trial of JNJ-4528 in RRMM patients in the United States and Japan (CARTITUDE-1).
 In November 2019, we and our strategic partner Janssen began enrolling an aggregate of 80 patients in a Phase 2 multicohort trial of JNJ-4528 in the United States and Europe (CARTITUDE-2) in patients with MM in various clinical settings such as in early relapse patients or as a front-line therapy.
 In addition, in the first half of 2020, we expect to begin enrolling approximately 400 patients in a Phase 3 trial in the United States, Europe and Japan (CARTITUDE-4) to compare treatment with JNJ-4528 to treatment of standard triplet therapy in Revlimid-refractory MM.
 In addition to LCAR-B38M/JNJ-4528, we have a broad portfolio of earlier-stage autologous product candidates targeting various cancers, including NHL, AML and TCL, of which the first two are currently in investigator-initiated Phase 1 clinical trials in China.
-We are also developing an allogeneic CAR-T product candidate targeting CD20 for the treatment of NHL, which is currently in an investigator-initiated Phase 1 clinical trial in China.
-We also have several product candidates in early preclinical and clinical development for the treatment of solid tumors as well as infectious diseases.
-There is no assurance that these or any other future clinical trials of our product candidates will be successful or will generate positive clinical data and we may not receive marketing approval from the FDA, the NMPA, the EMA, and the Japanese Pharmaceutical and Medical Device Agency, or PMDA, or other regulatory agencies, for any of our product candidates.
-With the exception of LCAR-B38M/JNJ-4528, we have not submitted an IND application to the FDA for our other current clinical-stage product candidates, which must be in effect before commencing clinical trials in the United States.
-There can be no assurance that the FDA will permit the IND applications for our other product candidates to go into effect in a timely manner or at all.
-Without an IND, we
+We are also developing an allogeneic CAR-T product candidates in early preclinical and clinical development for the treatment of solid tumors as well as infectious diseases.
+There is no assurance that these or any other future clinical trials of our product candidates will be successful or will generate positive clinical data and we may not receive marketing approval from the FDA, the NMPA, the EMA, and the Japanese Pharmaceutical and Medical Device Agency, or PMDA, or other regulatory agencies, for any of our product candidates, which must be in effect before commencing clinical trials in the United States.
+There can be no assurance that FDA will permit the IND applications for our other product candidates to go into effect in a timely manner or at all.
+Without an IND, we will not be permitted to conduct clinical trials in the United States.